mudita/MuditaOS/doc/download_assets.md

 # Download Assets

-Building update packages requires some external assets.
+Building update packages requires external assets located on external repositories releases pages, in specific versions for specified products.
+The tool automates downloading such assets.

-For now we need only `ecoboot.bin` and `PureUpdater_RT.bin`.
-The files may be downloaded manually from [ecoboot](https://github.com/mudita/ecoboot/releases) and [PureUpdater](https://github.com/mudita/PureUpdater/releases) release pages, respectively, from the "Assets" section.
-This requires the user to log in to GitHub and click inside the web browser, which is a "no go" for automated builds.
-To automate this process we have introduced a tool `tools/download_asset.py`.
+## How to use `download_asset.py`

+The tool can be used to:
+- list releases from the repository from the Mudita organization
+- download selected assets from the repository from the Mudita organization

+The tool uses `argparse` to provide CLI and the best user experience.
+Please see `download_asset.py --help` for up to date parameters use and documentation

 ## GitHub API token